trenskow/TrAnimate/README.md

 #### Custom Animations

-TrAnimate supports custom animation by either subclassing existing animations - or creating objects that implements the `TrAnimatable` protocol.
+TrAnimate supports custom animation by either subclassing existing animations - or creating objects that implements the `TrAnimation` protocol.

 #### Curves